-CATEGORY C Materials to be welded Either ferritic alloy or austenitic steel (but not both) Nature of Work Welding of pressure parts, tubes, pipes or vessels Qualifying weld tests to be completed by each skilled employee and approved to: BS EN 287/ASME IX or equivalent for both materials.
-Proficiency payments in addition to the skilled basic rate in A2(a) or A8(a) From 07/01/13 From 06/01/14 From 05/01/15 21p per hour 22p per hour 23p per hour
+CATEGORY C Materials to be welded Either ferritic alloy or austenitic steel (but not both Nature of Work Welding of pressure parts, tubes, pipes or vessels Qualifying weld tests to be completed by each skilled employee and approved to: ISO 9606/ASME IX or equivalent for both materials.
+Proficiency payments in addition to the skilled basic rate in A2(a) or A8(a) From 07/01/19 23p per hour

 CATEGORY D Materials to be welded Both ferritic alloy and austenitic steel.
-Nature of Work Welding of pressure parts, tubes, pipes or vessels Qualifying weld tests to be completed by each skilled employee and approved to: BS EN 287/AMSE IX or equivalent for both materials.
-Proficiency payments in addition to the skilled basic rate in A2(a) or A8(a) From 07/01/13 From 06/01/14 From 05/01/15 32p per hour 33p per hour 34p per hour
+Nature of Work Welding of pressure parts, tubes, pipes or vessels Qualifying weld tests to be completed by each skilled employee and approved to: ISO 9606/ASME IX or equivalent for both materials.
+Proficiency payments in addition to the skilled basic rate in A2(a) or A8(a) From 07/01/19 34p per hour

 CATEGORY E Materials to be welded Any material in category B, C or D Nature of Work Welding of pressure parts, tubes, pipes or vessels Qualifying weld tests to be completed by each skilled employee and approved to: A0339 Build quality 1 and 2 weldments or equivalent for any material.
-Proficiency payments in addition to the skilled basic rate in A2(a) or A8(a) From 07/01/13 From 06/01/14 From 05/01/15 42p per hour 43p per hour 44p per hour
+Proficiency payments in addition to the skilled basic rate in A2(a) or A8(a) From 07/01/19 44p per hour

-A.4 RADIUS ALLOWANCE (NAECI 9.1) From Monday 7 January 2013
+A.4 RADIUS ALLOWANCE (NAECI 9.1) From Monday 7 January 2019